6 Things To Consider When Using Open Source Data

 Strategies to help

-IA tools transform the efficiency of organisational functions across finance, government, and beyond, by automating repetitive tasks reliably at scale.
-IA software can also augment investigator decisions throughout various investigative activities —
+IA tools transform the efficiency of repetitive manual processes across financial institutions, government, and beyond, by automating repetitive tasks reliably at scale.
+IA software can also augment investigators by speeding up various investigative activities —

 • Corporate and social network mapping